 The universe is weird.
 As someone once said: The universe is not only stranger than we imagine, it is stranger than we can imagine.*

 We think of the universe as being made of matter and vacuum but actually it’s more than that.
 There are also time, death, taxes and the spaces between everything.
 Those spaces are called the interstices and they are the empty bits between the particles that make up matter.
-You might be forgiven for thinking the interstices are rather small, microscopic even, but it turns out they don’t have a size in any sense we’d understand.
+You might think the interstices are rather small, microscopic even, but it turns out they don’t have a size in any sense we’d understand.

 That’s quite handy, for placed in interstitial space is a world.
 The world is called Hollow because, um, well, it’s hollow.